s10-lee/faker/README.md

 ```

 ### Important
-To track fake activity as IDE usage - cursor / focus, should always been inside terminal window, while script is running.
+Terminal window should always be active, while script is running.